-As Neil Sedaka sings, “Breaking up is hard to do…” In this edition of Our Two Sense, Dr. Wes and Kyra offer tips for helping teenagers handle a break up with a romantic partner.
+As Neil Sedaka sings, “Breaking up is hard to do…” In this edition of Our Two Sense, Dr. Wes and Kyra offer teenage break up advice.
+Here are several tips for helping teenagers learn how to leave a relationship with a romantic partner.

-Today Kyra and I will discuss tips for helping teens call it off.
+Today Kyra and I will discuss tips for helping teens learn how to end a relationship.
 Here are mine.
 Feel free to pass them off to your teen.
-By the way, this advice for teen break-ups also works for adults:
+By the way, this teenage break up advice also works for adults:

 Research shows that young people break up more often than those 30 and older.
 I think they should.
 As teens mature and change, so do their partners.
 Sometimes, they become less compatible.
-Here’s my advice for how to handle teen break-ups responsibly:
+Here’s my advice for teens on how to end a relationship responsibly: